mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 ## Resolving members through `src-members` {#resolving}

-When IRR software is resolving the members of a set which has a `src-members` attribute as part of a query, the resolver MUST NOT consider the contents of the `members` or `mp-members` attribute.
+When IRR software processes a query, and is resolving the members of a set which has a `src-members` attribute, the resolver MUST NOT consider the contents of the `members` or `mp-members` attribute.
 This is consistent with {{RFC2622}} section 10.2.